The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: Medium-enhanced g->ccbar -production

 \section{Medium-enhanced \texorpdfstring{$g\to c\bar{c}$}{g->ccbar}-production}

 The number of heavy quark--anti-quark pairs within gluon jets has been calculated first in the early days of QCD in Refs.~\cite{Mueller:1985zz,Mueller:1985zp}.
 This calculation has two parts.
-First, one determines analytically the number of gluons of off-shellness $Q^2$ inside the gluon jet within the so-called modified leading logarithmic approximation.
+First, one determines analytically the number of gluons of offshellness $Q^2$ inside the gluon jet within the so-called modified leading logarithmic approximation.
 Then, one multiplies this number with the $g\to c\bar{c}$ splitting function and one integrates over the available phase space.

 The modern way of arriving at the number of heavy quark--anti-quark pairs is arguably via Monte Carlo simulations of jets in multi-purpose event generators.
-Since $c\bar{c}$-pairs can only be observed via their hadronic or leptonic decay products, determining the yield of $c\bar{c}$-pairs in event generators has the advantage of studying hadronic final states whose detectability can be assessed.
-Following this line of logic, we have supplemented in a companion paper~\cite{Companion:2022} a standard Monte Carlo event generator with the medium-modification $P_{g\to c\bar{c}}^\text{med}$ calculated here.
-This has allowed us to discuss experimental strategies for how to detect the medium-enhanced $g\to c\bar{c}$-production in realistic jet event samples in heavy-ion collisions.

-A Monte Carlo study lies outside the scope of the present study.
+Since $c\bar{c}$ pairs can only be observed via their hadronic or leptonic decay products, determining the yield of $c\bar{c}$ pairs in event generators has the advantage of studying hadronic final states whose detectability can be assessed.
+A Monte Carlo study lies outside the scope of the present work.
 However, to prepare for the future use of our calculations in Monte Carlo event generators, we shall discuss in section~\ref{sec6.1} how $P_{g\to c\bar{c}}^\text{med}$ affects the Sudakov factor~\eqref{eq1.3} which is a key ingredient for describing the parton shower evolution.
+Following the line of logic presented in this section, in a companion paper~\cite{Attems:2022otp} we have used the medium modification $P_{g\to c\bar{c}}^\text{med}$ calculated here along with a standard Monte Carlo event generator to estimate the impact of this modified $g\to c\bar{c}$ splitting in a modified parton shower.
+This has allowed us to discuss experimental strategies for how to detect the medium-enhanced $g\to c\bar{c}$ production in realistic jet event samples in heavy-ion collisions.